holoviz/panel/doc/tutorials/basic/style.md

 ).servable()
 ```

-Try changing the `background-color` from `pink` to `lightgray`.
+Feel free to play with changing the `background-color` from `pink` to `lightgray`.

-:::{note}
-While `stylesheets` are relatively straightforward to use (just ask chatGPT for help), using `stylesheets` sometimes requires a deeper investigation of *shadow DOM* and Bokeh/Panel implementation details.
+:::{tip}

-Learn more about `stylesheets` in the [Apply CSS](../../how_to/styling/apply_css.md) how-to guide.
+For more insights into `stylesheets`, refer to the [Apply CSS](../../how_to/styling/apply_css.md) how-to guide.
 :::

-## Recap
+## Wrapping Up

-We can finetune the style of our Panel components with [*css*](https://www.w3schools.com/css/):
+With *CSS*, we can refine the style of our Panel components, ensuring they're not only visually appealing but also provide a delightful user experience.

-- Use `styles` to style the *outer container*.
-- Use `stylesheets` to style the *inner contents of the container*.

-This will ensure our wind turbine data apps are both aesthetically pleasing and user-friendly.

 ## Resources